-Medical costs have fundamentally transformed over the past decade triggering an upsurge in the need for medical financing.
-Insurance companies are charging more and covering less for procedures, leaving patients to bridge the gap with their own funds.
-According to research by the Board of Governors of the Federal Reserve system, 47 percent of Americans can’t afford an emergency expense of $400 or more.
-The average cost for an emergency room visit is $2,000.
+Medical costs have fundamentally transformed over the past decade triggering an upsurge in the need for patient financing.
+Insurance companies are charging more and covering less for procedures, leaving patients to bridge the gap with their own funds for their medical bill.
+According to research by the Board of Governors of the Federal Reserve system, 47% of Americans can’t afford an emergency medical expense of $400 or more.
+The average medical expense for an emergency room visit is $2,000.

 If a patient has an emergent need to be addressed immediately, or they want to undergo an elective procedure, they’ll likely not have the means or the available credit on their personal credit cards.
-This is what makes access to medical financing a necessity for patients and for practices treating them.
+This is what makes access to patient financing, with manageable monthly payment options, a necessity for patients and for practices treating them.